Ashton Kutcher: Returning To His Best Role

 Kutcher then added that the place looked a bit of a mess.
 “Then I saw what I thought was red wine on the carpet.”
 Still, not getting an answer, he left.
 “I remember the next day after I heard about what happened, I went to the detectives and said, ‘My fingerprints are on the door,’” Ashton Kutcher testified in court.
 “I was freaking out.”
 He was never a suspect in the murder.

-A-GRADE INVESTMENTS, SOUND VENTURES, AND THE RANCH
+HE MAKES A-GRADE INVESTMENTS AND STARS IN THE RANCH

 Looking at the past five years of Ashton Kutcher’s career you’ll see one thing on his resume: The Ranch.
 This is a series he stars in opposite Sam Elliott and plays an ex- semi-pro football player who comes home to Colorado to run the family business.
 Other than The Ranch, he has been Hollywood MIA.
 But why?
 This may surprise you, given the many idiotic roles Kutcher has played in the past.
 Ashton Kutcher is an investor.